 There is an urgent need to develop effective therapeutics for COVID-19.
 Therapeutics are essential to reduce morbidity and mortality from the pandemic and mitigate the long-term damage to people’s health.

-The Therapeutics Partnership is co-convened by the Wellcome Trust, on behalf of the Therapeutics Accelerator, and Unitaid.
-Within the partnership, the Global Fund leads the workstream on adequate procurement and deployment in all countries.
+The Therapeutics pillar is co-convened by the Wellcome Trust, on behalf of the Therapeutics Accelerator, and Unitaid.
+Within the pillar, the Global Fund leads the workstream on adequate procurement and deployment in all countries.

 Additional tools like personal protective equipment and oxygen are critical in the COVID-19 response.
 The Health Systems Connector works to ensure these tools can reach the people who need them.
 The Global Fund is co-convener of the Health Systems Connector with the World Bank.